aashish157/Credit-Card-Fraud-Detection/README.md

 # Credit Card Fraud Detection
-A Gaussian Naive Bayes ML classifier to classify credit card transactions as genuine or fraudulent.Credit card fraud detection dataset from kaggle (https://www.kaggle.com/mlg-ulb/creditcardfraud) was used in developing this project.
+A `Gaussian Naive Bayes` ML classifier to classify credit card transactions as genuine or fraudulent.
+Credit card fraud detection dataset from kaggle (https://www.kaggle.com/mlg-ulb/creditcardfraud) was used in developing this project.
 Gaussian Naive Bayes is a classification machine learning algorithm which is an extension of Naive Bayes algorithm.
 Gaussian Naive Bayes is applied to data with real valued features.

 ## Getting Started